illyfrancis/scribble/docs/draft.md

 ### VUS Reports

-In the absence of detailed requirements, VUS assumes the message captures occur in ` Event Source ` and ` Event Sink ` be sufficient to support the operational reporting requirements for VUS.
+In the absence of detailed requirements, VUS assumes the message captures that occur in ` Event Source ` and ` Event Sink ` to be sufficient to support the operational reporting requirements for VUS.

+The assumption is that the messages are stored in a document based database.
+If the reporting requirements necessitate the data in a predefined structured format, the messages may be published via message queue for consumption by the reporting system.

 ### UI